limbo-works/Limbo.Umbraco.RecycleBin/README.md

 **Limbo RecycleBin** helps you handle your Umbraco Recycle Bin.

 - It automatically deletes items in the recycle bin that were deleted x days ago.
 Both content og media.
-- It physical moves trashed items so that they are not available to download.
+- It physical moves trashed media items so that they are not available to download.

 ## Configuration